 - The migration of men from Europe to the New World, which created large concentrations of men and led to the increased demand for prostitutes in those locations;

-- The marriage of bourgeois men was delayed until they had sufficient resources to support a family.
+- The delayed marriage of bourgeois men until they had sufficient resources to support a family.
 Because gender norms of bourgeois society did not permit sexual relations outside marriage with women of their own class, single young bourgeois males turned to prostitutes.

 Jewish trafficking in women did not begin in a vacuum.
-Jews joined the crime wave that swept over East European Jewish society and spread throughout the world.
-Prostitution and international trafficking in women, which were among the gravest plagues in Western society from the end of the nineteenth century on, did not bypass Jewish society, which had been undergoing enormous changes since the 1880s.
+Jews joined the crime wave that swept East European Jewish society and spread throughout the world.
+Prostitution and international trafficking in women, among the gravest plagues in Western society from the end of the nineteenth century on, did not bypass Jewish society, which had been undergoing enormous changes since the 1880s.
 The migration from town to city and the increase in poverty contributed to the development of prostitution among Jews.
-In most big cities that contained a large, poor population of Jews (Warsaw, Odessa, Vilna, Cracow, Budapest and Vienna, for example), there were concentrations of Jewish prostitutes working in brothels for Jewish pimps.
+Most big cities that contained large, poor populations of Jews (Warsaw, Odessa, Vilna, Cracow, Budapest, and Vienna, for example) saw concentrations of Jewish prostitutes working in brothels for Jewish pimps.
 It was virtually impossible to work as a prostitute in small towns and shtetls where everyone knew everybody else and prostitutes were ostracized.
 In large cities, prostitution took place in certain sections known to be controlled by the Jewish underworld, to which the authorities turned a blind eye.
 Between 1872 and 1890 Jewish women constituted seventeen to twenty-three percent of all Warsaw’s registered prostitutes, who in 1890 numbered 962.
 At the time, the Jewish population (c.
 300,000) constituted one-third of the city’s total population (Bristow 55).
-In 1908, the American consul in Odessa reported that “All the business of prostitution in the city is in the hands of the Jews” (idem.
-56).
-In Minsk in 1910, two hundred and twenty-six women were registered as prostitutes, sixty-seven of whom were Jews.
-On the other hand, it was reported that half the prostitutes hospitalized for venereal disease in the city were Jews (idem.
-64).
+In 1908, the American consul in Odessa reported that “All the business of prostitution in the city is in the hands of the Jews” (Bristow 56).
+In Minsk in 1910, 226 women were registered as prostitutes, 67 of whom were Jews.
+On the other hand, it was reported that half the prostitutes hospitalized for venereal disease in the city were Jews (Bristow 64).

-In addition to the general causes of prostitution, such as economic distress, loss of parental authority and the weakening of the family as a result of poverty, two additional factors were specific to Jews: antisemitic persecution and the restrictions placed on Jews.
-These caused overcrowding, poverty and unemployment, creating a fertile environment for crime among unemployed men, while a number of young Jewish women found refuge from economic distress by working as prostitutes.
-In Russia where Jews were generally permitted to live only in restricted areas (the Pale of Settlement), a Jewish woman registered as a prostitute could receive a permit to remain in a city such as St. Petersburg.
-Paradoxically, it was this badge of shame which allowed poor Jewish women an existence beyond hunger and poverty.
-Some of the registered Jewish prostitutes, however, were not destitute but sought permits to live in St. Petersburg or Moscow in order to acquire higher education.
+In addition to the general causes of prostitution, such as economic distress, loss of parental authority, and the weakening of the family as a result of poverty, two additional factors were specific to Jews: antisemitic persecution and the restrictions placed on Jews.
+These caused overcrowding, poverty, and unemployment, creating a fertile environment for crime among unemployed men, while a number of young Jewish women found refuge from economic distress by working as prostitutes.
+In Russia, where Jews were generally permitted to live only in restricted areas (the Pale of Settlement), a Jewish woman registered as a prostitute could receive a permit to remain in a city such as St. Petersburg.
+Paradoxically, it was this badge of shame that allowed poor Jewish women an existence beyond hunger and poverty.
+Some of the registered Jewish prostitutes were not destitute, rather seeking permits to live in St. Petersburg or Moscow in order to acquire higher education.

-The second evil was the problem of agunot (anchored wives).
+The second evil was the problem of Woman who cannot remarry, either because her husband cannot or will not give her a divorce (get) or because, in his absence, it is unknown whether he is still alive.agunot (anchored wives).
 Women whose husbands died without witnesses or went missing without leaving a writ of divorce became agunot—with no status, helpless and vulnerable to trafficking.
 Many husbands who went on journeys without their wives in order to try their luck in America “forgot” to send their wives any sign of life.
 Others never returned from war, but their deaths could not be proven.

-In 1929 the World Jewish Women’s Congress in Hamburg, Germany, reporting on twenty-five thousand agunot in greater Poland alone, described the situation as the catastrophe of Eastern European Jews (JTA Bulletin, June 26, 1929).
 Before World War I, the National Desertion Bureau was established in New York to search for delinquent husbands.
+In 1929 the World Jewish Women’s Congress in Hamburg, Germany, reporting on 25,000 agunot in greater Poland alone, described the situation as the catastrophe of Eastern European Jews (JTA Bulletin, June 26, 1929).

-Jewish sex traffickers were prominent in major transit points from Europe to Latin America such as Berlin, London and Hamburg.
-In the latter, for example, of four hundred and two sex traffickers caught by police in 1912, two hundred and seventy-one were Jewish (Bristow 52–53).
+Jewish sex traffickers were prominent in major transit points from Europe to Latin America, such as Berlin, London, and Hamburg.
+In the latter, for example, of 402 sex traffickers caught by police in 1912, 271 were Jewish (Bristow 52–53).
 Although the facts speak for themselves, there was also a tendency to exaggerate the percentage of Jewish sex traffickers and Jewish prostitutes because it was easier to condemn an entire group, especially if they were Jews.
 At a time when antisemitism was increasing throughout the world, reports of the involvement of so many Jews in such shady dealings caused a great deal of damage to the image of Jews and were used by antisemites.
 Jewish communities found it difficult to deal with this embarrassing problem and for a long time ignored it, until newspaper reports forced them to confront it.

 Beginning in 1910, after years of apathy and denial, most important Jewish organizations established committees against “white slavery,” sending representatives to international conferences on the topic.
 The severity of the situation and the official statistics of Jews involved in criminal activity made it impossible to continue to ignore the issue.
 Yet before the Jewish organizations were forced to intervene, well-to-do Jewish women did a great deal to convince Jewish community leaders of the severity of the problem.
 They prepared the ground, organizing an infrastructure of wide-scale activity to protect immigrant Jewish women and young girls from the dangers that lay in wait for them.

-During the nineteenth century women developed a wide network of charitable and social work.
-According to a census in Great Britain in 1891, over five hundred thousand women were involved in philanthropic work (Hubbard 361–366).
+During the nineteenth century, women developed a wide network of charitable and social work.
+According to a census in Great Britain in 1891, over 500,000 women were involved in philanthropic work (Hubbard 361–366).
 At the same time, a change developed in the attitude toward the poor.
 In the past, charity had been considered a religious duty and poverty connected with moral decline.
-Now a more complex analysis of the reasons for poverty and a new kind of social involvement came into being.
+Now, a more complex analysis of the reasons for poverty and a new kind of social involvement came into being.
 Monetary donations were no longer enough; personal involvement was necessary.
-This involved home visits, visits to prisoners, prisoner rehabilitation, adult education and so on.
+This involved home visits, visits to prisoners, prisoner rehabilitation, adult education, and so on.
 Beginning with the waves of immigration of 1881, the women activists turned their attention to social work on behalf of immigrant girls and the subject of white slavery.
 Christian women’s organizations were founded to protect young immigrant women.
 Some of these had names such as the International Catholic Girls’ Protection Society and the Travelers’ Aid Society.